berkeley-scf/berkeley-scf.github.io/kb/managing-processes.md

 normally go to the screen?.
 Here is one simple way to do both (as:

 :::{code} shell-session
-% nice -n 19 /usr/bin/time program-name >& ouput-filename
+nice -n 19 /usr/bin/time program-name > output-filename 2>&1
 :::

-Where program-name is the name of your program and ouput-filename is the name of the file in which you want to capture output.
+Where program-name is the name of your program and output-filename is the name of the file in which you want to capture output.
 The running time will be the last line of the output file, formatted like this: